-VALUATION OF GOODWILL AND OTHER INTANGIBILE ASSETS
+VALUATION OF GOODWILL AND OTHER INTANGIBLE ASSETS

 The Company's goodwill balance is comprised of amounts related to the acquisition of Carter's, Inc., and Bonnie Togs.
 The goodwill balances have indefinite useful lives and are not deductible for tax purposes.
 The Company's other intangible assets are comprised of tradenames and non-compete agreements.
 The tradenames are related to Carter's, OshKosh, Bonnie Togs, Carter's Watch the Wear, and H.W.
 Carter & Sons.
 The Carter's and OshKosh tradenames have indefinite useful lives.
 The Carter's Watch the Wear and H.W.
-Carter & Sons.
-The Carter's and OshKosh tradenames have indefinite lives and are being amortized on an accelerated basis over three years.
+Carter & Sons have definite lives and are being amortized on an accelerated basis over three years.
 The Bonnie Togs non-compete agreements for certain executives are being amortized over four years.